SuperOfficeDocs/superoffice-docs/docs/document/cloud/configure.md

 # Configure - Cloud Office document handling

-The Office365 and G Suite Integration app integrate the Office365 SharePoint’s and Google Drive's document management features with CRM Online so that you can create, store, and find your documents within SuperOffice, and enjoy the benefits of both SuperOffice and Office365 or G Suite services all in one place.
+The Office365 and G Suite Integration apps integrate the Office365 SharePoint’s and Google Drive's document management features with CRM Online so that you can create, store, and find your documents within SuperOffice, and enjoy the benefits of both SuperOffice and Office365 or G Suite services all in one place.

 Simply sign in to SuperOffice using your Office365 or Google login details and then open, edit and store documents in Office365 SharePoint or G Suite directly from SuperOffice.